TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.7.2 =
+* Fixed problem with featured link mode to make features links appear correctly in each category

 = 5.9.7.1 =
 * Adds options to specify code/text to be output before first link in each category and last link in each category